filecoin-project/curio/documentation/en/supraseal.md

   - Without **all** memory channels populated sealing **performance will suffer drastically**
 - NUMA-Per-Socket (NPS) set to 1

+## Storage Recommendations
+You need 2 sets of NVMe drives:

+1. Drives for layers:
+* Total 10-20M IOPS
+* Capacity for 11 x 32G x batchSize x pipelines
+* Raw unformatted block devices (SPDK will take them over)
+* Each drive should be able to sustain ~2GiB/s of writes
+  * This requirement isn't understood well yet, it's possible that lower write rates are fine.
+More testing is needed.
+2. Drives for P2 output:
+* With a filesystem
+* Fast with sufficient capacity (~70G x batchSize x pipelines)
+* Can be remote storage if fast enough (~500MiB/s/GPU)

+## Hardware Recommendations

+Currently, the community is trying to determine the best hardware configurations for batch sealing.

+Some general observations are:
+* Single socket systems will be easier to use at full capacity
+* You want a lot of NVMe slots, on PCIe Gen4 platforms with large batch sizes you may use 20-24 3.84TB NVMe drives
+* In general you'll want to make sure all memory channels are populated
+* You need 4~8 physical cores (not threads) for batch-wide compute, then on each CCX you'll lose 1 core for a "coordinator"
+  * Each thread computes 2 sectors
+  * On zen2 and earlier hashers compute only one sector per thread
+  * Large (many-core) CCX-es are typically better

 ## Setup

 ### Dependencies